williamDalston/schrodingers-cat-website/content/articles/qc-experiment-002.md

 - Behavioral studies in animals and humans
 - Theoretical work exploring mechanisms

-The field is still emerging, but initial results are promising—and potentially revolutionary.
+The field is still emerging, but initial results are promising and potentially revolutionary.

 ## Why This Matters